From His Perspective

 >

-> Thanx again to all my friends who have supported me and suffered my tears,
+> Thanx again to all my friends who have supported me and suffered

 > and half-crazed raving, esp.
 Phil, Will and Dan, Scott, and my